 Charity & Philanthropy

-A growing number of (U)HNWI considers getting involved in charity or philanthropy.
-But finding a family office that is able to support you with this topic could be a challenge.
-There are only a few family offices in Switzerland (and the rest of the world) that have the in-house knowledge and the experience to support you with philanthropic services.
-The average family office will have a hard time supporting you with philanthropy.
+A growing number of wealthy families consider getting involved in charity or philanthropy.
+But finding a multi-family office that is able to support you with this could be a challenge.
+There are very few multi-family offices in Switzerland (or the rest of the world) that have the in-house knowledge and experience to support you with philanthropic services.

 The difference between charity and philanthropy

-The first question to ask is what the difference is between charity and philanthropy?
-Although there is not a set definition, it generally comes down to it that charity is more a one-time gift or action to solve somebody's (or a group of persons) direct needs and philanthropy is considered more as an approach or philosophy how to make the world a better place to live and how to improve the living circumstances of all the less privileged in the world over a longer period of time.
+- philanthropy is considered to be more of an approach or philosophy as to how to make the world a better place to live in and how to improve the living circumstances of all the less privileged over a longer period of time.
 A good example of a philanthropic organisation is the Bill & Melinda Gates Foundation.

 Charity is the less difficult of the two to explain and implement.
 With charity it is more a question of how much money you want to donate to which organisation.
-A family office will therefore not really (need to) support you with charity, unless you donate really serious amounts and want to monitor what is happening with your donations, or you want to establish your own grant-making foundation or trust, because you want to get personally involved.
+A family office will therefore not really (need to) actively support you with charity, unless you donate substantial amounts and would like to monitor what is happening with your donations, or you want to establish your own grant-making foundation or trust, because you wish to be personally involved.

 Not every family office supports you with philanthropy

-There are only few family offices in Switzerland (and the rest of the world) that have the specialised knowledge and in-house experience to support you with philanthropic services.
-And there is an even smaller number of family offices which maintain an own charitable foundation in which clients can participate.
-There is another small group that will have good contacts to external experts, but the average family office will have a hard time supporting you with philanthropy.
+Especially single-family offices from the United States are often involved in philanthropy.
+There is only a handful of multi-family offices in Switzerland (or the rest of the world) that have the specialist knowledge and in-house experience to help you with philanthropic services.
+And there is an even smaller number of multi-family offices which maintain their own charitable foundation in which clients can participate.
+There is another small group that maintains close contact with outside experts, but the average multi-family office will have a hard time supporting you with philanthropy.

-If you intend to get involved in charity and/or philanthropy we advise you to pay special attention to the capacities (or incapacities) of the family office you intend to use to support you in this field.
+If you intend to get involved in charity and/or philanthropy, we advise you to pay special attention to the abilities and shortcomings of the multi-family office you intend to use to support you in this field.